dangtrannam/knowledge-quiz-bot/docs/refactor_plan.md

 ## 5. Next Steps

-- Optionally, break down each module into more granular tasks.
+- Break down each module into more granular tasks as needed.
 - Begin with folder creation and incremental migration of logic.
+- Refactor prompt template usage to the `prompts/` folder.
+- Add and integrate the `llm/` module for model abstraction.
 - Test after each major refactor step.
 - Update documentation and diagrams as you go.